 What Is Asperger Syndrome?

 'Asperger's Syndrome is a High Functional form of Autism which is a life long disability that affects how a person makes sense of the world.
-Males are diagnosed with asperger Syndrome at a rate of 4-6 times higher then females, And between 0.36% and 0.71% of the worlds population around 68 Million people have asperger'
+Males are diagnosed with asperger Syndrome at a rate of 4-6 times higher then females, Asperger effects about 1 in 200 people

 Asperger's syndrome (AS), is a neurobiological disorder affecting several areas of one’s development in contrast with Autism.
 Asperger Syndrome is commonly referred to as a form of "high-functioning" autism.
 Individuals with Asperger's are considered to have a higher intellectual capacity while suffering from a lower social capacity.

 Asperger syndrome is mostly a 'hidden disability'.
 This means that you can't tell that someone has the condition from their outward appearance